kshootmania/ksm-chart-format/kson_format.md

 ## `gauge`
 ```
 dictionary GaugeInfo {
-    unsigned long total = 0;  // total ascension of gauge percentage in the entire chart (0 or 100-)
+    unsigned int total = 0; // total ascension of gauge percentage in the entire chart (0 or 100-)
                             // automatically set if zero
 }
 ```